 Mintos review – Results after 20 months

-This Mintos review is 100% unbiased and based on my own experiences after one year of investing.
+This Mintos review is based on my own experiences after close to two years of investing.

 What is Mintos?

 Mintos is the leading peer-to-peer lending marketplace in continental Europe that connects investors with borrowers of various loan originators from around the world.
 It is an easy and transparent alternative to the traditional banking system.

 The platform launched in January 2015.
-It currently serves 65 loan originators and more than 177 786 investors from 70 countries.
-Mintos has issued over 3 billion euros worth of loans on their platform.
+It currently serves 69 loan originators and more than 202 965 investors from 70 countries.
+The platform has issued over 3.75 billion euros worth of loans on their platform.

 On 10th of June 2019, Mintos came out with a new product called Mintos Invest&Acccess.